This page is most definitely an editing work in progress 😉

 Jon’s story is one of self-discovery set within ASOIAF.
 His character starts out as insecure and jealous, but as we read through a series of characterizing events, we see the bear come to life in Jon.
 No doubt Jon is a wolf, but at key times he becomes a hunter, the hunted, a scout among the forest, and finally, a great protector.
 The great protector is the bridge that connects bears with their human-like qualities.
 Even in modern day vernacular we describe human mothers as protective as a mother bear with her cubs.

 The author mentions in his anthology Dreamsongs, that his inspiration can come from more than one source, but it is how he puts them together that make it his own.
-GRRM has written Jon and Val together in a few of his past stories.
-This seems to be a favorite pairing of archetypes for the author.
+GRRM has written the archetype of Jon and Val together in a few of his past stories.
+This seems to be a favorite pairing of characters for the author.
 Those stories include, but are not limited to:

 • Part I: The Cub Awakens